About Manna Gum

 - Promote understanding of the ways our economic lives impact upon ourselves, others and the earth.

-Manna Gum is motivated by a vision of renewal of the Church in Australia as an alternative community that witnesses to the Kingdom of God.
+Manna Gum is motivated by a vision of renewal of the church in Australia as an distinctive community that witnesses to the Kingdom of God.

 Manna Gum’s core work is essentially communicating, in various ways, about the implications of the gospel for the way that we live.
 We are keen to build connections with individual churches and groups, so please contact us if you would like us to come and speak to your church, group or organisation.
 We do not charge any fees for speaking, however, if there are costs involved (travel or materials), we may ask for costs to be covered.
 Below is a summary of some of Manna Gum’s main work.

 Manna Matters Newsletter

 Three times a year, available free by post or email, Manna Matters is Manna Gum’s primary communication tool, including articles on Bible & economy, aid & development, understanding the times and home economy, as wells as news about Manna Gum, notices of upcoming events, and the odd recipe.
 Contact us if you would like to go on the mailing list.
 See previous editions of Manna Matters.